resplab/leap/docs/installation.rst

 Step 3: Create a Virtual Environment
 --------------------------------------

 When working with Python, it's best to create a virtual environment to keep your packages separate from the system Python.
-To create a virtual environment, type:
+You will want to use your same Python version so if you installed ``python3.10`` with the installer above, the command would be:

 .. code:: bash